Luna-Coder/javascript-functions/README.md

 * A **binding** is a variable in JavaScript and requires a name.
 * An empty `return` statement or the absence of one, causes a function to return a value of `undefined`.
 * Function **Parameters** vs Function **Arguments**???
+  * Parameters are the values a function may accept, whereas Arguments are the values that are passed into a function.
 * callback functions
 * lambda functions